Guiding Principles

 Clause 12 — Trial by Jury (Absolute Right)

-Trial by jury is the absolute right in all criminal matters and civil causes where liberty, property, or rights are at stake.
+Trial by jury shall be the absolute right in all criminal matters and in all civil causes where liberty, property, or rights are at stake.
+No person shall be deprived of liberty, property, or rights except by a verdict supported by not less than two-thirds of a jury of their peers.
+Capital penalties shall require a unanimous verdict.

 Clause 13 — Jury Nullification